INTRODUCTION TO ALTADENA

 As always, if you have any helpful tips or additions – please leave them in comment section.
 If you have any spam or are a troll, kindly keep that to your sad self.

-To vote for Los Angeles County communities to be the subject of future blog entries, vote here.
-To vote for other Los Angeles neighborhoods, vote here.
-To vote for Los Angeles County communities, vote here.
-To vote for Orange County communities and neighborhoods, vote here.
+To vote for Los Angeles County communities to be the subject of future blog entries, other Los Angeles neighborhoods, Los Angeles County communities, Orange County communities and neighborhoods— or anywhere else in Southern California, please leave a comment!